oldman96/Spotify_imitation/README.md

 # Spotify imitation

-Assignment for the Java course in university
+Assignment for the Java course at university